sourcegraph/tf-k8s-configs/gcp/README.md

     ```bash
     gcloud container clusters --region=$REGION get-credentials $CLUSTER_NAME
     ```
-3. Run `kubectl config current-context` to make sure `kubectl` is pointing to your AKS cluster.
+3. Run `kubectl config current-context` to make sure `kubectl` is pointing to your GKE cluster.

 ### Destroy the Cluster
 1. Run `terraform destroy`.
 Answer yes at the prompt.